Why Are Basketball Players Called Cagers? ( Interesting Fact About This Popular Term Used In The Game Of Basketball!)

 Basketball’s Compelling Origin

 A Canadian man called James Naismith invented the game of basketball.
 In the late 1800s, Naismith worked at the Springfield, Massachusetts YMCA Training School as a physical education instructor.
-As a physical education instructure, he was in search of activities that could help people use all of their body.
+As a physical education instructor, he was in search of activities that could help people use all of their bodies.
 Cardiovascular exercises were pretty well understood in this period, which permitted Naismith’s concept to work perfectly.
 So he thought about how men would play to get balls into a basket.
 His concept was exciting and it brought about an exciting game that was widely accepted and loved.
-After a while, just a few years after the game had been invented, the game began to grow in popularity to the extent that a professional league with professional in the sport took to the court.
+After a while, just a few years after the game had been invented, the game began to grow in popularity to the extent that a professional league with professionals in the sport took to the court.
 A mark was made in 1896 when the very first professional game was played in Trenton, New Jersey.
 There’s a funny thing you should know here, the court that the professionals used was in a social hall that was enclosed in something like a cage.
 This was truly where it all began!
 The cage had wire-mesh fencing along the sidelines and end with a height of 12 feet.

 How Did The “Cagers” Term Come To Be?

 A lot of people wanted the game to have been involved a long time ago even if the first professional basketball game was played in a cage.
 Yet the rules for the game by Naismith were made around the only playing facility which was available.
 Not every court played on was the same even if it would be considered insane today.
 Some were smaller or bigger than the other.
-This court size varieties made life a bit difficult for some basketball players, since they had to adapt to the different sizes of the court the played on.
+These court size varieties made life a bit difficult for some basketball players since they had to adapt to the different sizes of the court the played on.
 Also, these courts were sometimes tight fits for some players since they all had cages.

 The Birth Of The New Basketball